-11593765 Canada Association (the "Association") is a not-for-profit organization that was federally incorporated on August 28, 2019 as a member based organization with an agreement between Innovation, Science and Economic Development Canada (ISED) and the Association.
+The Digital Research Alliance of Canada (the "Organization") is a not-for-profit organization that was federally incorporated on August 28, 2019 as a member-based organization with an agreement between Innovation, Science and Economic Development Canada (ISED) and the Organization.
+The Organization legally changed its name on October 1, 2021 and was formerly known as 11593765 Canada Association.

-The Association's mandate is to play a critical role in helping advance the establishment of a researcher-focused, accountable, agile, strategic and sustainable Digital Research Infrastructure ecosystem for Canadian researchers.
+The Organization's mandate is to play a critical role in helping advance the establishment of a researcher-focused, accountable, agile, strategic and sustainable Digital Research Infrastructure ecosystem for Canadian researchers.